PiaSky

 TALK TO YOUR DOCTOR ABOUT PIASKY

 *Loading doses of PiaSky consist of one intravenous (IV) infusion followed by 4 weekly doses as shots under the skin (subcutaneous injections).
 Weight-based maintenance doses are then given once every 4 weeks, also by subcutaneous injection.
+PiaSky must be administered by a healthcare professional.

 PiaSky (crovalimab-akkz) Financial Assistance Options Icon